KPLZ-FM: Hot adult contemporary (1994–2024)

 On January 14, 1994, at noon, KPLZ finally gave up on Top 40 and flipped to hot adult contemporary as "Star 101.5".
 The first song on "Star" was "Waiting for a Star to Fall" by Seattle duo Boy Meets Girl.
 Kent Phillips and Alan Budwill, who had hosted mornings on the station since 1986, remained after the flip to "Star" and continued until December 2018, when Budwill retired and Phillips moved to afternoons; mornings would then be hosted by Curt Kruse and Corine McKenzie and producer Leonard Barokas until they were let go from the station in March 2021.

 On April 11, 2013, Fisher Communications announced that it would sell its properties, including KPLZ-FM, to the Sinclair Broadcast Group.
 Fisher owned radio stations in Seattle and in Great Falls, Montana, as well as TV stations in Washington, Oregon, Idaho, California and other markets.

 Although Sinclair primarily owns television stations, the company said it would retain KPLZ, talk radio KVI, all-news radio KOMO and continued to lease KOMO-FM as a simulcast of KOMO (AM) (KOMO-FM would be purchased outright by Sinclair in June 2020).
 The deal was completed on August 8.

 On June 3, 2021, Sinclair announced they would sell KPLZ, KVI and KOMO-AM-FM to Lotus Communications for $18 million.
 Sinclair retained KOMO-TV.
 The sale was completed on September 28.

 Classic country (2024-present)

-On April 1, 2024, Lotus announced that KPLZ would drop the hot AC format after 30 years at 2 p.m. that day.
-At that time, after playing "End of the Road" by Boyz II Men and "Good Riddance (Time of Your Life)" by Green Day, the station flipped to a gold-leaning country music format as "101.5 Hank FM".
-The first song as "Hank" was "It's Five O'Clock Somewhere" by Alan Jackson and Jimmy Buffett.
-The move also triggered a similar move at KPNW-FM just four hours before in retaliation, and came as the station carried just a 2.1 share in the January 2024 Nielsen Audio market ratings.
+On April 1, 2024, Lotus announced that KPLZ would drop the Star branding and Hot AC format after 30 years at 2 p.m. that day.
+At that time, after playing "Good Riddance (Time of Your Life)" by Green Day, the station flipped to a gold-leaning country music format as 101.5 Hank FM; the flip came as the station carried just a 2.1 share in the January 2024 Nielsen Audio market ratings.
+In anticipation and retaliation, KPNW-FM returned to country itself four hours prior.
 Both KPLZ and KPNW now compete against KKWF, which had a 7.1 share in those same ratings, ranking second in the market.